finiliar-studios/file-pinner/README.md

 # When you're done
 1. make a git commit with the new CIDs and push to main to save (`git add .` then `git commit -m "saving cids"` then `git push`)
+2. delete any local `renamed` folders you don't need anymore